sverweij/dependency-cruiser/README.md

 # Dependency cruiser ![Dependency cruiser](https://raw.githubusercontent.com/sverweij/dependency-cruiser/master/doc/assets/ZKH-Dependency-recolored-160.png)
 _Validate and visualize dependencies.
-With your rules._ JavaScript, TypeScript.
+With your rules._ JavaScript.
+TypeScript.
+CoffeeScript.
 ES6, CommonJS, AMD.

 ![Snazzy dot output to whet your appetite](https://raw.githubusercontent.com/sverweij/dependency-cruiser/master/doc/assets/sample-dot-output.png)

 ## What's this do?
-- Run through the dependencies in any JavaScript or TypeScript project and ...
+- Run through the dependencies in any JavaScript, TypeScript or CoffeeScript project and ...
   - ... **validate** them against a set of (your own) rules
   - ... **report** violated rules
     - in text (for in your builds)
     - in graphics (for on your eyeballs)

-As a nice side effect it can generate **cool dependency graphs** you can stick on the wall to impress your grandma.
+As a nice side effect it can generate [**cool dependency graphs**](https://github.com/sverweij/dependency-cruiser/blob/master/doc/real-world-samples.md) you can stick on the wall to impress your grandma.

 ## How do I use it?